 Are you embarrassed by your home’s carpet odor?
 Or maybe you have a special occasion coming up—a party, a holiday gathering, even an open house—and you want the house in tip-top shape?
 Well you’ve come to the right place.
 We’ve got tips to get any carpet odor-free and we would love to share them with you.
 So sit back, take one last whiff, and get ready for clean, fresh-smelling carpets.

 The difficulty of your mission will depend largely on how bad that stink is.
-If you’re facing off with some deep, long-lived odors, you might have have to put in more time, effort, and money than the next person.
+If you’re facing off with some deep, long-lived odors, you might have have to put in more time, effort, and money than the next person to get rid of carpet odor.
 It all depends on the intensity of your opponent.
 So let’s get started!

 Level One: Start with airing out the place.
 Fresh air never hurt anyone.
 Scratch that.
 Fresh air helps everyone.
 Including your carpet.
 So open the windows, turn on the fans, and give that odor some space.
 Show that carpet odor what he’s missing out on by staying indoors and maybe, just maybe, if you leave the windows open for an afternoon, he’ll be tempted by the cool breeze and sunshine.
 If not, move on . . .

 Level Two: Vacuum.
 If the odor is new to your place, have you considered that it might just be surface-level?
 Give your carpet a once-over with the old Hoover and see if it makes a difference.
 And if you have pets, use those stronger vacuums and pet hair removal tools to get up everything you can.
 You might be shocked at the difference it makes, depending on your pet’s shedding habits.
 Then keep it moving and head on to . . .